SelormDev/computer-science/README.md

 ## 📝 Detailed Learning Path & Progress

 The OSSU curriculum contains several topics, each with multiple courses.
-Below is a table listing all the main areas of study with checkboxes for tracking my progress.
+Below is a table listing all the main areas of study.

 ### 📚 Intro CS